 PLACES OF INTEREST

 When you rent a luxury holiday villa in Marbella, it’s expected that you’ll want to have a wide array of places to explore, without the need to travel too far.
-With Villa El Cid and Villa El Cano’s convenient location in Marbella, you’re ideally placed to visit some of the most idyllic beaches, most pleasant eateries, and most exciting nightlife venues that Marbella has to offer.
+With Villa El Cano’s convenient location in Marbella, you’re ideally placed to visit some of the most idyllic beaches, most pleasant eateries, and most exciting nightlife venues that Marbella has to offer.
 To make planning your trip as simple as possible, we’ve highlighted a selection of top hotspots that are simply not to be missed during your vacation to Marbella.

 On first glance, you’ll most likely assume that you’ve wandered into an old Spanish fishing village – but it is, in fact, a luxury marina and shopping complex of only a few decades old.
 Take a stroll along the marina, take your pick of the many restaurants on offer, and gaze out across the Mediterranean as you enjoy lunch with a view.
 Puerto Banus boasts unique three beaches: Playa Nueva Andalucia, ideal for celebrity spotting and water sports; the family-friendly Playa Puerto Banus; and Playa del Rio Verde, from which you can walk along the coast to Marbella town.